-At Willa’s, our values around sustainability, health and taste guide every decision we make.
-We prioritize using ingredients that are non-GMO, certified organic and sustainably sourced, as well as delicious, as that is a non negotiable!
+At Willa’s, our values around sustainability, health, and taste guide every decision we make.
+We prioritize using ingredients that are non-GMO, certified organic, and sustainably sourced, as well as delicious, as that is a non-negotiable!

 We use organic maple sugar to bring out the warm brownie-like notes from the Raaka cacao we use.
 The combination is absolutely delicious!
 And maple sugar is less sweet than other sugars, as well as the overly processed oat sugar you get with other brands.
 It's more subtle.
 Never cloyingly sweet.

 Plus, it has nutritional benefits.
-There's a reason why maple sugar and maple syrup are Cleveland Clinic's favorite sweetener.
+There's a reason why maple sugar and maple syrup are Cleveland Clinic's favorite sweeteners.
 Maple sugar also has nutritional benefits including antioxidants, minerals like Magnesium and Zinc, and vitamin B6.
 These antioxidants can help protect against numerous diseases.
 They work by fighting off free radicals in the body.
 Magnesium can strengthen the immune system.
 And honestly, what more could we want right now?
 Zinc has a positive effect on our health and can even “protect and prevent various cardiovascular disorders.”